Monday, July 12, 2021

 The Restaurant Walk at Lake Kittamaqundi in Columbia MD

-I started with an underpainting of blue to get the composition and the values right.
+I started with underpainting blue to get the composition and the values right.
 My approach is to start with the background and work into the foreground.
 It is very challenging to paint the architecture at the lake because it is so unique and requires a lot of attention.
 One of the things that attracts me to the lake are the divergent lines that seem to go in so many different directions that you do not expect, but I found that I had to correct the picture several times to accommodate the lines.

 In the background is the iconic bowl-shaped fountain that the lake is famous for.
 The red brick sidewalk leads your eye to the fountain.